The purpose of this section is to explain how the Gift Aid scheme works in particular situations.

 donations made under Gift Aid in the tax year.
 So if the individual has

-to £100 to each charity and then makes a Gift aid donation of £100 to
+£100 to each charity and then makes a Gift aid donation of £100 to another

-another charity, the individual must pay at least £125 Income Tax or
+charity, the individual must pay at least £125 Income Tax or Capital Gains

 There needs to be a written agreement between the individual and the charity, and the charity needs to record the fact that the individual has made the agreement.
 The agreement can therefore be something the individual signs or consents to orally, if they are given a leaflet or information sheet to take away.
 The form of the agreement is covered in 3.51.19.
 The donor will also need to make a Gift Aid declaration in favour of the charity.